 There is no legislative basis for refunding or remitting the activity amount.
-However, NOPSEMA will consider remitting the activity amount if the titleholder withdraws the environment plan under regulation 9(9) of the Environment Regulations prior to any material assessment effort having been spent by NOPSEMA.
-Under this circumstance the environment plan is taken not to have been submitted for the purposes of regulation 59D(2) of the Regulatory Levies Regulations.
+However, NOPSEMA will consider remitting the activity amount if the titleholder withdraws the environment plan under regulation 11AA -of the Environment Regulations prior to any material assessment effort having been spent by NOPSEMA.
+Under this circumstance the environment plan is taken not to have been submitted for the purposes of sub-regulation 59D(2) of the Regulatory Levies Regulations.
 NOPSEMA takes this practical position for those rare circumstances where an EP has been erroneously submitted.

-There are only three circumstances in which the environment plan levy compliance amount can be refunded or remitted:
+There are three circumstances in which the environment plan levy compliance amount can be refunded or remitted:

-- if NOPSEMA refuses to accept an environment plan or a proposed revision, then NOPSEMA must refund the compliance amount that has been paid and remit the instalments (if any) of the compliance amount that have not yet been paid (sub-regulation 59E(1) of the Regulatory Levies Regulations); - if NOPSEMA accepts a proposed revision and one or more instalments of the compliance amount for the original environment plan are not yet due, then NOPSEMA must remit the unpaid compliance amount relating to the original environment plan (sub-regulation 59E(2) of the Regulatory Levies Regulations); and - if the titleholder withdraws an environment plan before NOPSEMA has made a decision to accept or refuse the plan, NOPSEMA must refund the compliance amount that has been paid and remit the instalments of the compliance amount (if any) that have not yet been paid (sub-regulation 59E(3) of the Regulatory Levies Regulations).
+- if the titleholder withdraws an environment plan before NOPSEMA has made a decision to accept or refuse the plan, NOPSEMA must refund the compliance amount that has been paid and remit the instalments of the compliance amount (if any) that have not yet been paid (sub-regulation 59E(2) of the Regulatory Levies Regulations) - if NOPSEMA refuses to accept an environment plan or a proposed revision, then NOPSEMA must refund the compliance amount that has been paid and remit the instalments (if any) of the compliance amount that have not yet been paid (sub-regulation 59E(3) of the Regulatory Levies Regulations) - if NOPSEMA accepts a proposed revision and one or more instalments of the compliance amount for the original environment plan are not yet due, then NOPSEMA must remit the unpaid compliance amount relating to the original environment plan (sub-regulation 59E(4) of the Regulatory Levies Regulations).